bernibra/CITE-formatting/docu/geo-load.md

 ### Loading GEO data

-To understand how to load GEO data, one needs to know its format.
-To do so, you can download one of the files and figure it out for yourself.
-If there is only two files, it is not a bad idea to check both.
+There are several parameters that matter when deciding how to process the data coming from GEOquery.
+It all depends on how files are organized.
+If protein, RNA and HTO data come all together under one `geo\_accession` key, one can define a keyword to identify the right file in each case.
+If different file types come under different `geo\_accession` keys, one has to sort this out in the previous step.

-Similarly, if one only defines the format for the protein, the app will assume that the format for the RNA and HTO data is the same.
-One might one to consider if this is actually true by checking all the different data types.
+If different data types are processed differently, one can specify this here by checking the corresponding box and specifying the processing of each file type accordingly.